KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **coins_needed_for_kick_start()**

-If MM2 is stopped while making a swap/having the active order it will attempt to kick-start them on next launch and continue from the point where it's stopped. `coins_needed_for_kick_start` returns the tickers of coins that should be activated ASAP after MM2 is started to continue the interrupted swaps.
-Consider calling this method on MM2 startup and activate the returned coins using `enable` or `electrum` methods.
+If the AtomicDEX API is stopped while making a swap/having the active order it will attempt to kick-start them on next launch and continue from the point where it's stopped. `coins_needed_for_kick_start` returns the tickers of coins that should be activated ASAP after the AtomicDEX API is started to continue the interrupted swaps.
+Consider calling this method on AtomicDEX API startup and activate the returned coins using `enable` or `electrum` methods.

 #### Arguments